 Introduction

-The real difference between functional programming and object-oriented programming comes down to one question of focus: are you organizing code around what you do or who does it?
-Functional Programming (FP) emphasizes what you’re doing, treating software as a chain of stateless, mathematical function calls.
-Object-Oriented Programming (OOP) emphasizes who is doing it, organizing logic around stateful objects that interact with each other.
-This guide compares both paradigms, shows practical TypeScript and React examples, and helps you choose the best approach for your project.
+The key difference between functional programming and object-oriented programming is one of focus: are you organizing code around what you do or who does it?
+Functional Programming (FP) treats software as a pipeline of stateless, composable functions; Object-Oriented Programming (OOP) models behavior and data together as interacting objects.
+This guide compares both paradigms, shows practical TypeScript and React examples, and helps you choose the approach that fits your project and team.
+FP ideas are increasingly used in mainstream stacks while OOP remains central to many large systems12.

 A Quick Look at FP vs OOP

-Choosing between functional and object-oriented styles isn’t just a technical decision, it’s a commitment to a mindset for structuring software and handling data flow.
-This high-level comparison sets the stage for concrete examples and practical trade-offs.
+Choosing between functional and object-oriented styles isn’t only a technical decision — it’s a mindset for structuring software and handling data flow.
+Below is a high-level comparison to set context for examples and trade-offs.

 Core Philosophical Differences

-OOP models the world by bundling data and the functions that operate on it into objects.
-Imagine a User object that holds data like a name and email and exposes methods such as updateEmail() or sendPasswordReset().
+OOP bundles data and behaviors into objects.
+Imagine a User object that holds name and email and exposes methods such as updateEmail() or sendPasswordReset().
 Each object manages its own state.

-FP takes the opposite approach by separating data and behavior.
-Data tends to be immutable, and pure functions take inputs and return new outputs with no side effects.
-This reduces the tangled web of shared state that can appear in large OOP systems.
+FP separates data and behavior.
+Data is often immutable, and pure functions take inputs and return new outputs with no side effects.
+That reduces the surface area for bugs caused by shared mutable state.

 “Reasoning about code later is the real challenge.
 FP minimizes moving parts, while OOP organizes those parts into understandable components.”

-Many modern teams borrow ideas from both paradigms to get the best of both worlds.
-To start, here’s a quick summary of the fundamental differences.
+Many teams combine ideas from both paradigms to get the best of each world.

 Core Differences Between Functional and Object-Oriented Programming